Support a Student

 Consult with CAPS staff

-Pick up the phone and call the CAPS Urgent Care and Consultation Team for advice - 919-966-3658.
+Pick up the phone and call CAPS for advice - 919-966-3658.
 There are CAPS therapists on-call daily to take referrals from students or faculty and staff, or just to offer some consultation to a faculty member with concerns for a student.

 Invite the student to accompany you to CAPS and visit the office with them.
-CAPS therapists on the Urgent Care and Consultation Team are available daily to meet with students for same-day assistance.
+CAPS therapists are available daily to meet with students for same-day assistance.

-If appropriate, have the student call and speak with the CAPS Urgent Care and Consultation Team.
+If appropriate, have the student call and speak with CAPS.
 The CAPS therapist may invite the student to come over to CAPS the same day.

 If the student is reluctant to reach out for help and this is not an emergency